MichaelZaniewski/Healthcare-Project/README.md

 ### Findings

 1) Late-payment risk is concentrated by two insurers.
-   - Brown LLC and Williams LLC lead both in the count of late payments and in late revenue exposure, totaling about $2.6M and $1.7M respectively, with roughly 35–45% of that exposure still unpaid.
+   - Brown LLC and Williams LLC lead both in the count of late payments bu insurer members and in late revenue exposure, totaling about $2.6M and $1.7M respectively, with roughly 35–45% of that exposure still unpaid.
 This concentration indicates that a small number of payers disproportionately drive cash-flow drag.
 2) Uninsured patients default almost twice as often.
    - Default rate is 20.36% for uninsured patients vs 11.89% for insured, meaning insurance status is a major driver of nonpayment.
 Bad-debt risk increases whenever the payer mix shifts toward self-pay.
 3) Complex conditions drive the highest late-payment rates.